 Let me introduce myself.
-My name is Leah, and I’m currently in second year at university.
+My name is Leah, and I’m currently in my third year at university.
+Well, my third year *of* university.
+(It’s also my first and only year at uni in France).
 I am also a Christian.
 I go to Church on Sunday mornings.
 I go to CU.
 I try to make my faith known to other students, although admittedly I’m not that great at doing that.
 Being naturally quite shy doesn’t really help in that respect.

 My aim in writing this blog is to help me.
 I’d like to be better able to focus on God in my life.
 If it takes being forced to regularly convert rambling thoughts on God, the Bible and Christianity in general into some form of coherent text, that’s fine by me.
 If it means that I’m better able to talk to others about my faith and relationship with God, even better.

 Since coming to uni, I have also become more acutely aware of issues society has with various parts of the Christian faith and, indeed, religion more generally.
 I was brought up in a Christian household, and whilst I was aware that the vast majority of my friends did not hold the same views as me, I didn’t have to explain myself.
 I didn’t have to justify my beliefs to them in any way.
 I accepted them, and they accepted me.
 Most people at university have been very accepting and loving.
 But many more simply don’t understand how I can believe in what they view as a prescriptive, misogynistic, irrelevant fairy tale.